GauthierJARY/Caloris/README.md

 # Caloris or the FDM-thermal-solver

 **Caloris** is a Python package for **lumped thermal network modeling**, supporting both **steady-state** and **transient simulations** of nodes connected by conduction, contact, or radiative links.
 It allows for **custom boundary conditions** (thermostats, cryostats, heaters), **temperature-dependent materials**, and flexible network configurations.
+It aims at quick estimations and grasp physics within preliminary thermal design of projects.
+More will be done to make it more intuitive.

 - you can compare the examples with : https://ntrs.nasa.gov/api/citations/20200006182/downloads/Introduction%20to%20Numerical%20Methods%20in%20Heat%20Transfer.pdf where we find the same results as the 2 developped examples for transient conduction.
 ## How implement your model correctly ?